-Please write or print your name, email, phone number, and the name of the film directly on the preview tape or DVD.
+If sending physical media, please write or print your name, email, phone number, and the name of the film directly onto that media.

 Should your work be selected to be part of the Imagine Science Film Festival, Imagine Science Films will reserve the right to show your film through the end of that year in case of rescheduling.

 We will also ask filmmakers if they would like to participate in our Satellite festivals and be exhibited in our new online video archive and magazine, Labocine.com.

 If your work is accepted as part of ISFF we would love for you to be able to attend the screening of your work.
 Unfortunately, Imagine Science Films is not typically able to cover travel or accommodation.